Laytham

-Laytham is a village in the East Riding of Yorkshire, England.
+Laytham is a village and former civil parish, now in the parish of Foggathorpe, in the East Riding of Yorkshire, England.
 It is situated approximately 6 mi north of Howden town centre and 3 mi west of Holme-on-Spalding-Moor.
+In 1931 the parish had a population of 63.

 There is currently 1 working farm and approximately 10 houses.
 Some are being built on an old farm.

-Laytham forms part of the civil parish of Foggathorpe.
+History

+The name Laytham derives from the plural form of the Old Norse hlaða meaning 'barn'.

-In 1823 Laytham was in the parish of Aughton and the Wapentake of Harthill.
+In 1823, Laytham was in the parish of Aughton and the Wapentake of Harthill.
 Occupations included seven farmers, with a gentleman in residence.

+Laytham was formerly a township in the parish of Aughton, from 1866 Laytham was a civil parish in its own right, on 1 April 1935 the parish was abolished and merged with Foggathorpe.